p3l1/bbot-wrapper-bsi-compliance/README.md

 ```
 git checkout bsi_compliance_report

+# For macOS or other ARM platforms
 docker buildx build --platform linux/amd64 -t blacklanternsecurity/bbot:bsi_compliance .

+# For amd64 platform
+docker build -t blacklanternsecurity/bbot:bsi_compliance .
 ```

 The above command builds the container for x86 systems.
 This is currently required due to a python dependency (nassl),